 Our report explores how cities around the world are addressing health inequalities and shares their real-world solutions to pressing urban health issues.

-We've been working with the London School of Economics and local residents to map what the next decade could look like for our inner London boroughs.
+We've been working with the London School of Economics (LSE) and local residents to map what the next decade could look like for Lambeth and Southwark.